Old New-Gate Prison: The prison pre-war

-In December 1773 the prison received its first convict, John Hinson sentenced to 10 years for burglary.
+In December 1773 the prison received its first convict, John Hinson, sentenced to 10 years for burglary.
 Hinson was a career criminal who had spent time in half a dozen county jails.

 After eighteen days' imprisonment, a snow storm struck.
 Around midnight, Viets went to check on his captive.
 Descending the ladder, he found Hinson’s bunk was empty and his few possessions were missing.
 It was later discovered that a female accomplice had braved the deep snow with a hundred-foot rope coiled around her shoulder.
 She lowered the rope down the eighty-foot well shaft, allowing Hinson to climb out.

 In response, the General Assembly recommended a number of changes.
 Firstly, at least two guards were to watch the prison at night.
 The ventilating shaft in which Hinson had made his escape from was also to be covered with “stones about 15 to 18 inches square and of suitable length… secured with a strong iron gate, about six feet below the surface.”
-Further to this, it was decided that the prisoners were to be used as forced labor in order to extract ore.
+Further to this, it was decided that the prisoners were to be used as forced labor to extract ore.

 In order to assist the convict workers, a number of expert miners were hired to work alongside them.
-However this had an adverse effect, with the hired miners becoming friendly with the convicts and willingly entering into their escape plans with them.
+However, this had an adverse effect, with the hired miners becoming friendly with the convicts and willingly entering into their escape plans with them.